rstacruz/dom101/README.md

 el.className = 'selected active';
 hasClass(el, 'active') //=> true

 ```

+### exports

+this file is only provided for convenience and for tests.
+it's not advised to use it.

 ### isPlainObject

 > `isPlainObject(obj)`

 Checks if `obj` is an object created with `{}` or `new Object`.